 A low level of automation is generally observed for propagation and planting activities among cut flower growers, with higher automation (>25%) observed in production and shipping.
-It is unclear if this perceived relationship is related to cut flower producers having less automation in these key areas, or due to farms being generally smaller than some potted plant or spring plant producers.
-Over 35% of cut flower producers responding in Survey 1 were small farms, with 16 and 17% of cut flower producers for the medium and large farms, respectively.
+It is unclear if this perceived relationship is related to cut flower producers having less automation in these task areas, or due to farms being generally smaller than their potted plant or spring plant counterparts.
+Over 35% of cut flower producers responding in Survey 1 were small farms, with 16% and 17% of cut flower producers responding from the medium and large farms, respectively.